Saltwater Fisheries Research

 of Mexico waters.

-An experimental approach to using stock enhancement to support Tampa Bay's red drum population.
+Read about an experimental approach to using stock enhancement to support Tampa Bay's red drum population.

 In an effort to assess the effects of surface water withdrawal, FWRI's Fisheries-Independent Monitoring Program, Southwest Florida Water Management District, and Tampa Bay Water are working together to monitor several rivers along the west coast.

 Visual surveys are used to estimate relative abundance and to

 monitor the size class distribution of economically important fish